Chow polynomials of totally nonnegative matrices and posets: Chow polynomials of -posets and dual -posets Chow polynomials of TN-posets and dual TN-posets

 is the \emph{rank selected subposet} induced by $S$.
 Since submatrices of $\TN$-matrices are $\TN$ it follows that the class of $\TN$-posets is closed under rank selection.
-Hence any rank-selected poset of any poset listed above is $\TN$. \begin{theorem} Suppose $P$ is a $\TN$-poset of rank $n$.
-Then the characteristic Chow polynomial $H_P$ is real-rooted.
-Moreover $H_{\tau(P)} \prec H_P$ and $H_{[\zero, x]}\prec H_P$ for any $x$ of rank $n-1$. \end{theorem}
+Hence any rank-selected poset of any poset listed above is $\TN$. \begin{theorem} Suppose $P$ is a $\TN$-poset, or the dual of a $\TN$-poset, of rank $n$.
+Then the Chow polynomials $H_P, d_P, G_P$ and $A_P$ are real-rooted.